astropy/astropy/docs/coordinates/frames.rst

     orientation = QuantityAttribute(unit=u.deg)

-In the above case, if ``orientation`` is not specified when a new frame instance is created, its value will be `None`: Note that we leave it up to the frame classes and transformation function implementations to define how to handle a `None` value.
+In the above case, if ``orientation`` is not specified when a new frame instance is created, its value will be `None`: Note that it is up to the frame classes and transformation function implementations to define how to handle a `None` value. in most cases ``None`` should signify a special case like "use a different frame attribute for this value" or similar.

 Customizing Display of Attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~